 Both car seats and booster seats must be located in the back of the vehicle, unless they meet criteria for certain exceptions.
 The car and booster seat must be the appropriate type for the child’s weight and height.
 To be legal, the seats must meet all applicable federal standards, and have to be installed according to the manufacturer’s instructions.

-Recommendations for Rear Facing Infant Seats
+GA Laws For Rear Facing Infant Seats

 All children who are under one year old must be restrained in a rear facing infant or car seat.
 Parents and guardians who are looking for a seat that will last their child for as long as possible may want to consider a convertible car seat, as they generally have higher weight and height limits.
 This means that children can ride facing the rear for longer, which is safer.